satishashank/dummy32/README.md

 The C file is compiled using the standard [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) with a primitive linking script.
 The generated `elf` is converted to `code.mem` using SiFive's [elf2hex](https://github.com/sifive/elf2hex).

-## Simulating and executing C on the core
+## Simulation and executing C on the core
 As mentioned, a combination of `Verilator` and `CoCoTB` is used for simulation, debugging, and logging.
 The core copies the generated `code.mem` to the instruction memory for execution, and the `Makefile` streamlines this process.

 To compile C, run: